AbdulRafiy/Easy-Count-App/README.md

  UI Framework     | Material Design
  IDE              | Android Studio / VS Code
  ___________________________________________________________________________________________________________
-🗃️ Local Database – Hive
+🗃️ Local Database – Hive:

 The app uses Hive, a lightweight, NoSQL database designed for Flutter.
 All match data is stored locally on the user’s device in Hive “boxes.”